egunnars/PDTO-growth-modeling/README.md

 To reproduce all figures reporting results of model fitting for the US-GFP in the manuscript, do the following:
 1. Open the data file "usgfp_analysis_results.mat”.
 2. Run the code “figure_codes_usgfp.m” to reproduce US-GFP figures in the supplementary text of the manuscript.

+## Fit growth models to new data

+Two codes are provided to fit the growth models of the paper to a new dataset.

+In the first code, "comparison_growth_models_new_data_with_tau.m", the user is expected to supply a data matrix where each row corresponds to time series data for a single organoid.
+The user is also expected to provide an initial organoid size, which is assumed to be the same for all organoids.
+In this code, all models include the starting time parameter tau as described in the accompanying manuscript.
+Further instructions are given in comments within the code.

+In the second code, "comparison_growth_models_new_data_without_tau.m", the starting time parameter tau is not included.
+The user supplies a data matrix where each row corresponds to time series data for a single organoid, and the data in the first column corresponds to the initial size of each organoid.
+Further instructions are given in comments within the code.